 By 1956, however, there was still a problem of space, and a desperate need for a warehouse to store all of the donations.
 The last straw, for both the Auberlins and their neighbors, came when a delivery truck filled their backyard with hospital beds, wheelchairs, and bedpans when they were not at home.
 The efforts, now collectively called World Medical Relief (WMR) moved to a four-story warehouse in Detroit, but the work outgrew several warehouses over the years.
 Because Mrs. Auberlin’s story traveled throughout the world, so too did the requests for help from World Medical Relief.
 In 1964, with the help of the late Stanley S. Kresge, Mrs. Auberlin and World Medical Relief moved into an eight-story warehouse to fulfill the growing requests, which Mrs. Auberlin called, “The house that Faith built.”

-World Medical Relief joined forces with the United Foundation to create a monthly prescription program in 1966 for elderly Detroiters.
 After the violent riots in Detroit in 1967, the Auberlins sold their house and moved into the World Medical Relief warehouse to protect the drugs and equipment intended for needy overseas.
 It was another testament to Mr. and Mrs. Auberlin’s complete dedication to helping others that continued well into the late-twentieth century.
-Mrs. Auberlin, the woman who started it all, lived to be 102 years old and to see the broad and well-recognized organization World Medical Relief has become.
+Mrs. Auberlin, the woman who started it all, lived to be 102 years old.

 Read "The Mother Theresa of Detroit" in Michigan's History Magazine here!